maxb/vault-docs/modules.md

 document is to record what I have deduced from Git history, so that it may be helpful to others, and I don't have to re-deduce it in the future.

-The above-linked documentation also states:

-> Note that this repository also contains Vault (the product), and as with most Go projects, Vault uses Go modules to manage its dependencies.
-The mechanism to do that is the [go.mod](https://github.com/hashicorp/vault/blob/main/go.mod) file.
-  As it happens, the presence of that file also makes it theoretically possible to import Vault as a dependency into other projects.
-Some other projects have made a practice of doing so in order to take advantage of testing tooling that was developed for testing Vault itself.
-This is not, and has never been, a supported way to use the Vault project.
-We aren't likely to fix bugs relating to failure to import `github.com/hashicorp/vault` into your project.

-The reason that people often run into difficulties when doing so, is that the main Vault repository makes use of `go.mod` `replace` directives to ensure that Vault itself always uses the libraries at the version present within the Git repository at the same commit, not their released versions.
-The actual versions of these libraries stated in Vault's top-level `go.mod` file do not apply when building Vault itself - only when making an unsupported dependency reference to `github.com/hashicorp/vault` - and as a result are not kept technically correct at all times.
-It is possible to work around this with some careful selection of which versions you require, but as stated, it is an unsupported usage.

 ## Concepts in the tables below

 ### "Vault timeline" column